websiteinspiration/bugsplat.rb/entries/2019-03-13-using-que-instead-of-sidekiq.md

 id:    f17ad
 tags:  programming
 topic: Programming
-description: Sidekiq is awesome, but sometimes alternatives make more sense.
+description: "Sidekiq is awesome but sometimes alternatives make more sense."
 ---

 A project I've had on the back burner for quite awhile is my own little marketing automation tool.